stateful/docs.runme.dev/docs/guide/craft-devcontainer.md

 # How to Build Projects With Container Craft Dev Container and  Runme

 Runme interactive notebook provides an easy way for developers and operations teams to manage workflows and document processes.
-With the [Runme extension,](../how-runme-works/vscode) users can access a user-friendly interface and build their projects within a pre-configured DevContainer.
+With the [Runme extension,](../how-runme-works/vscode) users can access a user-friendly interactive Notebook and build their projects within a pre-configured DevContainer.

 In this guide, we will walk through setting up the [ContainerCraft DevContainer repository](https://github.com/ContainerCraft/devcontainer.git) as your development environment in Runme.
 Here, you will also learn how to create instructions for testing your projects directly inside the container.
 This setup ensures that your development and testing are all in a unified document.